ubclaunchpad/rocket2/docs/LocalDevelopmentGuide.md

 After doing this, remember to put your ngrok HTTPS URL with `/webhook` appended at the end, into the "Webhook URL" box.
-After doing this, you must go to the app's "Permissions & Events" tab and set the following as read-only:
+After doing this, you must go to the app's "Permissions & Events" tab and set the following as Read & Write:

-- Organization hooks
 - Organization members

 After doing so, please check the checkboxes below: